 The most rewarding way to study the ancient world is to learn to make connections between what might appear to be quite different aspects of its study.
-Our discipline considers a whole culture (or series of cultures), and thus each text, each inscription, each philosophical idea, each pot and piece of sculpture has a rich social and intellectual context which can be explored in ever-widening circles.
+Our discipline considers a whole culture (or cultures), and thus each text, each inscription, each philosophical idea, each pot and piece of sculpture has a rich social and intellectual context which can be explored in ever-widening circles.
 In the early stages of their course, therefore, Pembroke classicists are encouraged to investigate the whole range of studies available in the Faculty - literary, philosophical, historical, philological and archaeological - so that they can start to make these connections for themselves.
-With time it is inevitable that different tastes emerge, and students are encouraged to pursue particular interests in depth rather than follow a very tightly controlled schedule.
+With time it is both inevitable and welcomed that different tastes emerge, and students are encouraged to pursue particular interests in depth rather than follow a very tightly controlled schedule.
 Thus, for example, literature work may cover any period of Greek and Roman antiquity from Homer to the fifth century A.D., rather than being concentrated on a few more familiar authors; some students may prefer philosophy and history, others archaeology and philology.

 On a formal level, students in the first two years have at least three supervisions (i.e. tutorial classes) a week.
-For one of these they will have written and handed in, in advance, an essay on a literary, philosophical, historical or archaeological topic; the supervision, usually in a group of two to four, focuses both on the essays but also on the wider issues arising from the topic, so that it will become clear why the topic is important.
+For one of these they will have written and handed in, in advance, an essay on a literary, philosophical, historical, archaeological or philological topic; the supervision, usually in a group of two to four, focuses both on the essays but also on the wider issues arising from the topic, so that it will become clear why the topic is important.
 The other regular weekly supervisions focus on language learning.
 These support the classes taught by the Faculty and cover both Greek and Latin at the appropriate level.
 In addition, there are, in the first year, fortnightly supervisions devoted to reading and discussing particular texts which have been prepared in advance; emphasis is placed upon developing the critical instincts and techniques which will unlock the pleasures of ancient texts.
-Furthermore, there are optional fortnightly supervisions in both years for students wishing to pursue Greek and/or Latin Prose Composition (this is optional).
+Furthermore, there are optional fortnightly supervisions in both years for students wishing to pursue Greek and/or Latin Prose Composition .

-In the first year, there is a termly 'get- together' of the whole group in College with the Director of Studies to discuss particular topics and issues arising from lectures and supervisions, to air matters of a general, methodological kind, and to monitor how the course is going.
+In the first year, there is also a termly 'get- together' of the whole group in College with the Director of Studies to discuss particular topics and issues arising from lectures and supervisions, to air matters of a general, methodological kind, and to monitor how the course is going.

 The Classical community at Pembroke is exceptionally strong.
-It includes Dr Torsten Meissner (Director of Studies, University Senior Lecturer in Classical Philology and Linguistics), Dr Renaud Gagné (University Reader in Greek literature and language), Dr Moreed Arbabzadah (Affiliated Lecturer in Classics), Rebecca Lämmle (University Lecturer in Classics) and Professor Michael Reeve, emeritus Kennedy Professor of Latin.
+It includes Dr Torsten Meissner (Director of Studies, University Senior Lecturer in Classical Philology and Linguistics), Dr Renaud Gagné (University Reader in Greek literature and language), Dr Moreed Arbabzadah (College Praelector and Affiliated Lecturer in Classics), Rebecca Lämmle (University Lecturer in Classics) and Professor Michael Reeve, emeritus Kennedy Professor of Latin.
 At any one time there are several graduate students studying for the MPhil or PhD degree.
-The College has a large contingent of Classics students, whose performance in University examinations in recent years has been among the best in Cambridge.
+The College has a large contingent of Classics students, whose performance in University examinations in recent years has been among the very best in Cambridge.
 Furthermore, individual Pembroke classicists have regularly topped the examination list.

 Pembroke aims to take four or five undergraduates to read Classics each year, though the numbers vary to mirror the quality of the field.
 It is possible to do Classics at the University without Latin or Greek A Level, or equivalent, and a special four-year course has been designed for this.
 Please contact Dr Meissner for individual advice if you have neither Latin nor Greek at A Level.
 At Pembroke we strongly believe that the necessary structures are firmly in place to give students all the necessary academic and pastoral support.
 We were among the first colleges to admit students for the four year course and are keen to maintain our high and diverse profile.

-The minimum requirement is normally Latin or Greek GCSE for those who have had the opportunity to study the ancient languages although this is somewhat flexible.
+For the four-year course, the minimum requirement is normally Latin or Greek GCSE for those who have had the opportunity to study the ancient languages although this is somewhat flexible.
 Applications from candidates who have not had the opportunity to study Latin or Greek at GCSE are equally welcome.
 Such candidates are encouraged to contact the Director of Studies, Dr Torsten Meissner, directly for individual advice.
 For the three-year course, applicants should have studied at least one of the Classical languages to A Level, or IB Higher level, or equivalent.
 No other A Level, or equivalent, subjects are stipulated or deemed inappropriate.
 There are no fixed quotas for the three- and four-year course respectively.
 Potential applicants studying for other qualifications (e.g. applicants from outside the UK) should contact Dr Meissner for advice.

-A few undergraduates reading Classics at Pembroke take a year off after completing school before coming up to university, and the College encourages this if applicants have firm plans for that year, although understanding that it is not always possible or desirable.
+A few undergraduates reading Classics at Pembroke take a year off after completing school before coming to university, and the College encourages this if applicants have firm plans for that year, although understanding that it is not always possible or desirable.
 Further enquiries should be addressed to Dr Meissner at Pembroke.
 For further information please see the page about Classics on the University website.